Through EIC Programme Managers, the EIC is adopting innovative ways to manage funding.

 About EIC Programme Managers

-EIC Programme Managers are responsible for developing visions for technological and innovation breakthroughs, the active management of portfolios of EIC supported projects to support these visions, and bringing together stakeholders to put these visions into reality.
+EIC Programme Managers are responsible for developing visions for technological and innovation breakthroughs, the active management of portfolios of EIC funded projects to support these visions, and bringing together stakeholders to put these visions into reality.
+This means the Programme Managers (PMs) have two overarching priorities:

 Expert Group on Strengthening the management of the enhanced European Innovation Council pilot